 * Single edge razor blade - for sharpening hard pastels to a point

-· For wet or dry application: UART, Pastel Premier, Art Spectrum Velour and Colourfix, Pastelmat, Sabretooth, Canson Touch.
+· For wet or dry application: UART Papers and UART Premium Mounted Boards, Pastel Premier (no alcohol tolerance), Art Spectrum Velour and Colourfix, Pastelmat, Sabretooth, Canson Touch.

 · For dry application only: Canson Mi Teintes, La Carte Pastel Card